sydasif/python-book/docs/source/01_introduction/03_syntax.md

 # Python Syntax

-As you learned previously in {ref}`Getting Started`, Python code can be executed by writing directly in the command line, or by creating a Python file, using the `.py` file extension, and running it in the command line.
+As you learned previously in {ref}`Getting Started`, Python code can be executed by writing directly in the command line/IDLE, or by creating a Python file, using the `.py` file extension, and running it in the command line.

-Key syntax points:
+## What is Python Syntax?

-- Python was designed for readability and is similar to the English language reading.
-- Python relies on indentation, using whitespace, to define a block of code, such as loops, functions and classes.
-- Blank lines are ignored in Python code when executing the program.
+The Python syntax defines all the sets of rules that are used to create code in Python programming.
+You will need to learn and understand the Python syntax in order to learn the Python language.
+Python was designed for readability and is similar to English language reading.
+Python relies on indentation, using whitespace, to define a block of code, such as loops, functions and classes.
+Blank lines are ignored in Python code when executing the program.
+Variables are created dynamically typed, you don’t define the type of the variable.
+It is assumed on the basis of the value it holds.
-- Variables are created dynamically when assigning a value, which means no command to declare a variable type.

 ## Comments in Python